LZsolar/GameDev_TestProject_Nanuq/README.md

 **[Add] sound effect and fade scene**
 - took me around 1-2 hour to get use to PrimeTween, But I able to make screen fade to black while changing menu.
 - I want it to have only script using to play sound so it easier than setting up audiosource to every gameobject that have sound.
-I seperate SoundManager to it sole script for this purpose.
+I separate SoundManager to it sole script for this purpose.
 - I also want to make soundsystem better but since it not priority and time limit, this is what I can come up. (if have time, I want to change it to better enum system or maybe dictionary that match audionumber and name for other script to call?)
 - sound credit! https://brainzplayz.itch.io/retro-sounds-32-bit

 **[Update] refactor**
 - rearrange UI code, currently it's too hard-code for changing one scene(to open menu, set this false, set that true) so I write new method to have all the UI close and make it open just what scene I needed.
-- also decide to move UI to seperate script from GameMAnager in case more UI add to this project in future? it will be easier to edit
+- also decide to move UI to separate script from GameManager in case more UI add to this project in the future? it will be easier to edit
 - adjust build setting so it not jumpscare with unadjustable full screen after open.
 - Still have time to make fish jumping with tween!